 Considering becoming an aircraft mechanic?
-A fascination with aircrafts and love of intricate problem-solving could put you on the path toward becoming a certified aircraft mechanic.
+A fascination with aircraft and love of intricate problem-solving could put you on the path toward becoming a certified aircraft mechanic.
 Since the first airplane was invented in 1903, people have been amazed by the incredible feat of machinery and engineering.
 In the last century, planes have become some of the most complex and powerful forms of transportation available.

 There are many careers in aviation beyond piloting, and an aircraft mechanic is one that is perfect for the mechanically-minded.
-Also known as aircraft maintenance technicians or aviation mechanics, an aircraft mechanic knows all the inner workings of various types of aircrafts.
+Also known as aircraft maintenance technicians or aviation mechanics, an aircraft mechanic knows all the inner workings of various types of aircraft.
 Their career is dedicated to ensuring engines and other components are working properly for safe air travel.

 Why Does Someone Become an Aircraft Mechanic?

 A passion for airplanes and air travel inspires some to begin exploring how to fix aircraft as a career.
 This passion can be realized by taking an aviation maintenance technician program.
 During this program, you\’ll learn not only how to repair and maintain large planes but helicopters and light aircraft as well.
 Rather than sitting in the cockpit, you can work hands-on with an aircraft’s technology, systems, and individual parts.
 Learning how they all work together and how to repair aircraft is a lofty ambition, but it provides a fun and rewarding challenge if you love solving problems.

 If you\’ve always considered yourself a bit of a handy person who loves DIY projects and fixing things, then becoming an aircraft mechanic could be the perfect way to merge your love of all things aircraft with a fulfilling career.